GermanKingYT/deftcode.ninja/_posts/2014-06-10-prestashop-dom-based-xss.markdown

 ---

-The version 1.6.0.6 of Prestashop is vulnerable to `DOM Based XSS`, the page location at `/index.php?controller=stores` show you the locations of stores, this feature can be enabled in the admin panel by `Preferences / Store Contacts`.
+The version 1.6.0.6 of Prestashop is vulnerable to `DOM Based XSS`, the page location at `/index.php?controller=stores` show you the locations of the stores, this feature can be enabled from the admin panel by `Preferences / Store Contacts`.

 ### Vulnerable function is stored in the Core JS cached version (see stores.js)